sergueik/SWET/README.md

 div.clearfix.loggedout_menubar > div.lfloat._ohe >
 h1 > a > i.fb_logo.img.sp_Mlxwn39jCAE.sx_896ebb
 ```
-Currently __SWET__ does not have an algorythm for shortening these locators.
+Currently __SWET__ has no algorythm for shortening such locators.
-Adding smart locator generators is a work in progress.
+Adding a smart locator trimmers is a work in progress.

 ### Dependencies Versions